SamSwinson/VaultWarden-with-Nginx/README.md

 # VaultWarden-with-Nginx
 This repository is the required docker-compose and configuration files to self host Vault Warden with Nginx acting as a reverse proxy.

+## Blog Post
+If you want a more detailed walk through of this then head over to my blog post about it.
+[Self Hosted Password Manager Using Docker](https://knowledgeaddict.co.uk/2024/11/20/self-hosted-password-manager-using-docker/)

 ## Notes
 In my case I want to make the Vault Warden database accessible on my host system along with my Nginx configuration file and certificate.
 You can just as easily set up a persistent volume for the containers rather than creating mount points to the host system.